Blockchain Will Change the World

 Business models that implement blockchain will be some of the biggest game-changers.
-It's no longer just the use of cryptocurrency that has many interested in blockchain, but rather how it can change the global business landscape.
+It's no longer just the use of the cryptocurrency that has many interested in blockchain, but rather how it can change the global business landscape.

 As with most innovative technologies, it can be challenging to grasp how it works fully; its immediate impact in the global market and even how it can change a business’s day-to-day operations.
 Blockchain is no exception.
 While it may look confusing blockchain is essentially a way to house and transfer decentralised data (i.e. a database).
 Instead of storing all your company’s information in one area, it would be distributed instead across some 40,000+ computers to track any changes made to that data.
 While blockchain’s name is primarily associated with the cryptocurrency Bitcoin, its potential is so much greater than just offering a decentralised monetary system.